zapier/visual-builder/docs/_embed/overview.md

 ---
-title: Introduction
+title: Overview
 order: 1
 layout: post
+redirect_from:
+  - /embed/
-redirect_from: /partner_api/
+  - /partner_api/
+  - /partner_api/introduction
 ---

-# Introduction
+# Overview

 By embedding Zapier in your product, you can create a simple end-to-end user experience, helping your customers discover available integrations within your product and letting them manage their workflows over time—without ever having to leave your app.